Ending one career and beginning a new one is one of life’s most challenging experiences.

-- Educate and train your leaders and recruiters about the military culture and language, encourage managers to ask questions of their veterans and to create a common ground.
-You can’t expect the veteran’s to do all of the adapting
+- Educate and train your leaders and recruiters about the military culture and language, encourage managers to ask questions of their veterans and create a common ground.
+You can’t expect the veterans to do all of the adapting

 - Create a career.
 Veterans have the same desire as everyone to have a career rather than a job, so don’t just recruit people based on their current skills but also on how you can develop them.
 Provide clear career pathways within the organisation, informing individuals about lateral and upward advancement opportunities.

 - Promote innovation.
-Many veterans have complex problem solving skills.
-In the defense force there has to be a solution to every problem, create an environment where innovation and outside of the box thinking is encouraged
+Many veterans have complex problem-solving skills.
+In the defence force, there has to be a solution to every problem, create an environment where innovation and outside of the box thinking are encouraged.

 - Communicate the values of the organisation.
 Veteran’s have strong internal values and want purposeful work.